 (retreats of 7 days or more)

 These retreats are set in the larger context of awakening.
 The first few days include the overall “view” of enlightenment, and the basis of Bodhicitta (a wish for awakening for oneself and all beings) in the heart for a full practice and larger intention for practice.
-The next week of the retreat will focus on the Samatha practice, developing laser-like awareness that has the potential to lead to the meditative absorptions known as jhanas.
-For the last five days of the retreat, participants will have the option to continue to deepen on the Samatha track, or move to the Dzogchen track.
-(Talks for both tracks will be available to all participants.)
+The next several days of the retreat focus on the Samatha practice, developing laser-like awareness that has the potential to lead to the meditative absorptions known as jhanas.
+For the last several days of the retreat, participants have the option to continue to deepen on the Samatha track, or move to the Dzogchen track.
 The Dzogchen track provides the possibility of non-dual awareness without the level of concentration required for jhana.
-In the Dzogchen track, we will build upon the foundation of Samatha with its powerful and stabilizing concentration, to include the open awareness of Vipassana, and then explore the non-dual practice of Rigpa, which enables the possibility for one to be present with a deeper reality with eyes open, awake to the world.
-Participants will have the option to either go deeper with the Samatha practice, or to branch into the Tibeten Dzogchen practice and the possibility of realizing Rigpa.
+In the Dzogchen track, we build upon the foundation of Samatha with its powerful and stabilizing concentration, to include the open awareness of Vipassana, and then explore the non-dual practice of Rigpa, which enables the possibility for one to be present with a deeper reality with eyes open, awake to the world.
+Participants have the option to either go deeper with the Samatha practice, or to branch into the Tibetan Dzogchen practice and the possibility of realizing Rigpa.
 Both paths provide the possibility of cutting through conventional reality to realize the deeper truth of non-duality.
 For a 9-minute video describing the retreat, please click here.
 Click here to watch a 9-minute video of Tina providing an overview of the Luminous Mind retreat.

 What is Awakening?–4 Practices Rooted in Tradition and Confirmed by Neuroscience (2 or 5-day retreats, or series of daylongs)